 Day 13 Recap

 That’s it for today.
-Enjoy the tennis and I’ll be back with another serve tomorrow.
-In the meantime, you can follow me on Twitter: @satelliteserve.
+Enjoy the tennis and I’ll be back with another serve tomorrow to recap the men’s final.
+In the meantime, you can follow all of the action on Twitter: @satelliteserve.

 Day 12 Recap

 That’s it for today.
 Enjoy the tennis and I’ll be back with another serve tomorrow.
-In the meantime, you can follow me on Twitter: @satelliteserve.
+In the meantime, you can follow all of the action on Twitter: @satelliteserve.

 Day 11 Recap